1130 User Guide

 Measuring the pH

-This formula assumes that the solution is at 25 degrees Celsius.
-Depending on the temperature of the solution and on the actual pH level, the SensorValue can change dramatically.
-To incorporate temperature (in degrees Celsius) for added accuracy, the following formula can be used:
+This formula (and the Phidget library Sensor Value formula) assumes that the solution is at 25°C. Depending on the temperature of the solution and on the actual pH level, the output voltage can change dramatically.
+To incorporate temperature (in °C) for added accuracy, the following formula can be used:

-The following example is to give an idea of how the temperature affects the SensorValue.
-A solution with a pH of 2 at a temperature of 25 degrees Celsius yields a SensorValue of 219.
-At 100 degrees Celsius, the SensorValue decreases to 148, and at 0 degrees celsius, the SensorValue reports 242.
-A solution with a pH of 8 with a temperature of 0, 25 and 100 degrees Celsius gives a SensorValue of 551, 556 and 570, respectively.
-It can be seen that the temperature has a greater affect on solutions that have a pH further away from the reference pH of 7.
-Additionally, temperature affects the impedance of the glass electrode, and can result in increased errors if not properly calibrated.
+As shown above, temperature has a greater impact on solutions that have a pH further away from the reference pH of 7.
+Temperature also affects the impedance of the glass electrode, and can result in increased errors if not properly calibrated.
 If you want to monitor the temperature of the solution, you can use a thermocouple.
 You'll need to add some sort of protective shielding to the thermocouple if you’re using acidic or basic solutions, though.
 Check out our thermocouple interfaces for more information.

 Measuring Oxidation/Reduction Potential (ORP)